 The neuroscience of trust is a fascinating field that explores how our brains respond to trust and breaches of trust.
 Trust is reciprocal in nature; when we trust others, our brains release oxytocin, a hormone that encourages bonding and cooperation.
 This reciprocal trust is a fundamental aspect of successful leadership, fostering a sense of unity and collaboration within teams.

-Limited timing can be perceived as a lack of commitment
+Limited Timing can be Perceived as a Lack of Commitment

-After the retirement of a respected and long-serving senior leader, his new bright-eyed replacement newly selected for the position visited the team.
+After the retirement of a respected and long-serving senior leader, his new bright-eyed replacement, newly selected for the position, visited the team.
 The arrival of the thirty-something female whose career had been fast-paced and widely reported was met with eager anticipation.
-Not only was she completely different from the outgoing leader; she had a liveliness about her, which together with her highly acclaimed reputation, gave off an air of professional brilliance.
+Not only was she completely different from the outgoing leader, she had a liveliness about her, which, together with her highly acclaimed reputation, gave off an air of professional brilliance.

 Upon her arrival, her new team were excited, hopeful and welcoming.
-But the buoyant mood didn’t last.
-Within an hour the atmosphere had changed considerably.
+But the buoyant mood didnât last.
+Within an hour, the atmosphere had changed considerably.
 In her opening speech, the new leader announced what she hoped to achieve in her time with the team.
-In the same breath told them her intention was to stay for two years, by which time she would be moving on.
+In the same breath, she told them she intended to stay for two years, by which time she would be moving on.

-In the new leader’s mind, she was being upfront and honest with them.
+In the new leaderâs mind, she was being upfront and honest with them.
 In their eyes, she was planning her exit even before she had opened the entrance door.
 It showed she lacked commitment.
-The deciding factor for her followers was that the two years term suited the requirements of the wider organisation.
+The deciding factor for her followers was that the two-year term suited the requirements of the broader organisation.
 They concluded it had nothing to do with the leadership task at hand.

 Whether you are committed or not may not be in question at all for you as a leader.
 The question and the doubt raised by longevity in terms of your leadership might be more of an issue for your followers.

 In this fast-paced world, corporate and team leaders come and go.
 Founder leaders of established companies are more likely to stay and give their followers welcome consistency.
-There are many stories where founders have exited their leadership roles and their “dream” by selling out and moving on.
+There are many stories where founders have exited their leadership roles and their âdreamâ by selling out and moving on.
 Only to find the business fails or falters within years, if not months, of their leaving.
-Given the rate of change both in the business world and as our own goals and dreams change, what role does commitment play in our credibility as a leader?
+Given the rate of change in the business world and as our goals and dreams change, what role does commitment play in our credibility as a leader?

-Principles of commitment
+Principles of Commitment

 1. Be Clear on Your Leadership Outcomes